openoereb/pyramid_oereb/CONTRIBUTING.rst

 #.
 Install a basic Pyramid component

+   NOTE
-   .. note:: If you are sure about what you do, you may activate venv with
+      If you are sure about what you do, you may activate venv with

       .. code-block:: shell